Online Service Migration in Mobile Edge with Incomplete System Information: A Deep Recurrent Actor-Critic Learning Approach: Online Service Migration with Incomplete Information

 \textbf{Reinforcement learning: }RL can solve sequential decision-making problems by learning from interaction with the environment.
 In general, RL uses the formal framework of MDP, which is defined by a tuple $(\mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R}, \gamma)$, to represent the interaction between a learning agent and its environment.
 Specifically, $\mathcal{S}$ is the state space, $\mathcal{A}$ denotes the action space, $\mathcal{P}$ is the environment dynamics, $\mathcal{R}$ represents the reward function, and $\gamma$ is the discounted factor.
 The policy, $\pi(\cdot|s_t)$, represents the distribution over actions given a state $s_t$.
 The return from state $s_t$, which is defined as $G_t(\tau) = \sum_{i=t}^{T} \gamma^{i-t} r_t$, is the sum of discounted rewards along a trajectory $\tau := \{s_0, a_0, r_0, s_1, a_1, r_1, ..., s_T, a_T, r_T\}$.
 The goal of RL is to find an optimal policy $\pi^*$, so that the expected return, $\mathbb{E}_{\tau \sim p(\tau|\pi^*)}[G_0(\tau)]$, is maximal.

 The action-value function is defined by the expected return after taking an action $a_t$ in state $s_t$ and thereafter following policy $\pi$, $q_{\pi}(s_t, a_t) = \mathbb{E}_{\pi} \left [ G_{t} | s_t, a_t \right ]$.
 An optimal action-value function, which is defined as $q^*(s_t, a_t) = \max_{\pi} q_{\pi}(s_t, a_t)$, is the maximum action value achievable by any policy for state $s_t$ and action $a_t$.
 The valued-based DRL methods (e.g., deep Q-learning (DQL) \cite{mnih2015human}) use the deep neural network to approximate the optimal action-value function, $q^*(s_t, a_t; \theta^Q)$ where $\theta^Q$ are parameters of the deep neural network.
-They obtain the optimal policy by greedily selecting the action with maximal action value, where $a_t = \argmax_{a} q^*(s_t, a; \theta^Q)$.
-However, since DQL uses deterministic target policy and $\epsilon$-greedy strategy to handle the trade-off between exploring and exploiting, it can have unsatisfactory performance and the convergence issue when handling environments with continuous state space (e.g., the MEC environment).
-In contrast, the policy-based methods (e.g., asynchronous actor-critic \cite{mnih2016asynchronous}), provide good convergence property for dealing with the complexity of the continuous state space.
-They directly parameterized the stochastic policy with a deep neural network rather than use deterministic policy derived from the action-value function.
+They obtain the optimal policy by greedily selecting the action with maximal action value, where $a_t = \argmax_{a} q^*(s_t, a; \theta^Q)$. { However, since DQL indirectly obtains a deterministic policy by training the Q-network (i.e., a neural network that is used approximate the action-value function), it generally has a low convergence rate \cite{mnih2016asynchronous}.
+The complex state space and large action space of the MEC environment exacerbate this issue.
+Besides, the training target of DQL is obtained by one-step bootstrapping of the Q-network, which can be a highly biased estimation of the true action values.
+Introducing bias may harm the convergence of the algorithm, or cause converging to sub-optimal solutions.
+The above issues make DQL unfit to solve the service migration problem since the learned migration policies may lead to unsatisfied performance.
+In contrast, the policy-based methods (e.g., asynchronous actor-critic \cite{mnih2016asynchronous} and proximal policy optimization \cite{schulman2017proximal}) provide good convergence property for dealing with the complex state and action space of the environment.
+They directly parameterized the stochastic policy with a deep neural network rather than using deterministic policy derived from the action-value function.
 The parameters of the policy network are updated by performing gradient ascent on $\mathbb{E}[G_0(\tau)]$.
-In this paper, we build the DRACM based on the policy-based methods and show the performance comparison between the DQL-based method and the DRACM in section \ref{sec::experiments}.
+In this paper, we build our method (i.e., the DRACM) based on the policy-based methods and show the performance comparison between the DQL-based method and the DRACM in Section \ref{sec::experiments}. }